 Reverse Mortgages: A Convenient Way to Wipe Out an Estate

 It is almost impossible to watch 30 minutes of television without seeing an ad for reverse mortgages.
 As seniors talk about their “favorite day” of home ownership and actor Robert Wagner extols the virtues of senior consumption, the spots present reverse mortgages as newfound wealth – a latent lottery payoff.
+With recent stock market volatility and credit tightness, the promise of instant liquidity from one’s home can be tempting.
+But reverse mortgages are anything but a windfall.
+In fact, they generate zero income and create new expenses that can ultimately destroy one’s net worth.

 Some Hart-to-Hart Facts